Berrimah

 Employment drivers in Berrimah are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Berrimah has an educated workforce with significant representation in essential services sectors.
-The unemployment rate was 6.6% as of September 2025.
+Berrimah has a well-educated workforce with significant representation in essential services sectors.
+The unemployment rate was 6.6% as of September 2021.
+There was an estimated employment growth of 3.6% over the past year.

-Major employment sectors for residents were public administration & safety, health care & social assistance, and construction.
-Education & training had a limited presence with 5.2% employment compared to the regional rate of 8.7%.
-The worker-to-resident ratio was 3.6:1 at Census time, indicating that Berrimah functions as an employment hub attracting workers from surrounding areas.
-Over the year to September 2025, employment increased by 3.6% and labour force grew by 3.2%, reducing the unemployment rate by 0.4 percentage points.
-In comparison, Greater Darwin had employment growth of 1.9%.
-State-level data as of 25-Nov showed NT employment contracted by 1.13% (losing 4,100 jobs), with a state unemployment rate of 4.4%, closely aligned with the national rate of 4.3%.
-National employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Berrimah's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Employment among residents is concentrated in public administration & safety (43%), health care & social assistance (18%), and construction (12%).
+Education & training has limited presence with 5.2% employment compared to the regional average of 8.7%.
+There are 3.6 workers for every resident, indicating that Berrimah functions as an employment hub attracting workers from surrounding areas.
+Between September 2024 and September 2025, employment increased by 3.6% while labour force increased by 3.2%, causing the unemployment rate to fall by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Berrimah's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years.

 Frequently Asked Questions - Employment